PROJECTS & SERVICES

 35M Crew Security Vessels

-Evolving from the 30m earlier built by Nautic, a new 35m design was developed, under guidance of Michael Bakker.
+Evolving from the 30m earlier built by Nautic, a new 35m design was developed, under direction of Michael Bakker.

 Eventually a large series of this vessel type were successfully built and delivered to a group of West African ship operators.